Hyle-org/devhub-hyle/docs/quickstart/example/custom-identity-contract.md

 ### Registering the contract

-This part is the same as for [Your first smart contract](./first-token-contract.md).
+This part is the same as for [Your first app](./first-token-contract.md).

 ### Register an identity